 The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 Data protection and data security are key areas for our increasingly digital society and the digital transformation that organisations and their products, services and business models undergo.
-Both areas have seen significant legal development over the past two years following the entry into force of key European legislation such as the General Data Protection Regulation (GDPR) and the Security of Network and Information Systems Directive (the NIS Directive).
+Both areas have seen significant legal development over the past years following the entry into force of key European legislation such as the General Data Protection Regulation (GDPR) and the Security of Network and Information Systems Directive (the NIS Directive).

 The GDPR applies in the Netherlands, as supplemented by the General Data Protection Regulation Implementation Act (the Dutch Implementation Act) and various sector-specific legislation relating to the processing of personal data.